 Is cycling when drunk illegal?

-In this definition "a road" includes bridleways, so it would also be an offence to cycle "off-road", as well as on the pavement.
+In the above excerpt, the definition of "a road" includes bridleways, so it would also be an offence to cycle on some off-road routes, as well as on the pavement.

 The maximum penalty for cycling whilst under the influence of drink or drugs is a £1,000 fine.